 One Thousand Hours Under The Sea

-A free swimming sea anemone comes to rest on a seagrass frond on the Wakatobi House Reef.
-Photo by Pam Osborn
+A free swimming sea anemone comes to rest on a seagrass frond on the Wakatobi house reef.

-A free swimming sea anemone comes to rest on a seagrass frond on the house reef.
+A free-swimming sea anemone comes to rest on a seagrass frond on the house reef.
 Photo by Pam Osborn

-‘At first, I’d say to my husband, “I found this and I found that,” and he wasn’t very interested,’ she says.
-‘But he thought I needed a camera, so I got a waterproof Panasonic point-and-shoot.
-The trouble was, condensation from the warm water kept fogging the lens, and I’d have to stop swimming every hour or so to recharge the battery.’
+“On some of our first trips I’d say to my husband, ‘I found this, and I found that,’ and he wasn’t very interested,” Pam recalls.
+“He thought I needed a camera, so I got a waterproof Panasonic point-and-shoot.
+The trouble was, condensation from the warm water kept fogging the lens, and I’d have to stop swimming to shore every hour or so to recharge the battery.”

 A curious striped sweetlip.
 Photo by Pam Osborn